JavaFXpert/roblox-gpt3-game/README.md

 - Put the blocks away
 - Stack the blocks whose colors appear on the Flag of Ukraine

 The instruction will be sent to an OpenAI GPT model, which will respond with a series of actions for Stacker to perform.
-For example, an instruction to "Stack the blocks whose colors appear on the Flag of Ukraine" would result in the follow actions to be returned and given to Stacker:
+For example, an instruction to "Stack the blocks whose colors appear on the Flag of Ukraine" would result in the following actions to be returned and given to Stacker:
 - Get the blue block
 - Stack the blue block
 - Get the yellow block